zhwa/mlir-example/ch.6.Softmax/README.md

-# Chapter 6: Softmax with Math Dialect
+# Chapter 6: Softmax with Tensor Reductions

-This chapter demonstrates the **Math dialect** for mathematical functions and implements the softmax activation function using a numerically stable three-pass algorithm.
+This chapter demonstrates **tensor-first softmax** using `linalg.reduce` for reductions and `linalg.generic` for element-wise operations, implementing the numerically stable softmax activation function.

 ## What You'll Learn

-- **Math Dialect**: Using `math.exp` and other mathematical operations
+- **Linalg Reductions**: Using `linalg.reduce` for max and sum operations
-- **Multi-Pass Algorithms**: Breaking complex operations into sequential passes
+- **Multi-Pass Tensor Algorithm**: Four functional passes with tensors
+- **Math Dialect**: Using `math.exp` for exponential function
 - **Numerical Stability**: Avoiding overflow with max subtraction technique
-- **Reduction Patterns**: Finding maximum values and computing sums
-- **Loop-Carried Variables**: Using `scf.for` with iteration arguments
+- **Tensor Operations**: Element-wise operations with `linalg.generic`

 ## The Kernel: Softmax